 - The probate process can be very expensive.
 Some states have rules limiting the percent of the gross estate a probate attorney can collect in fees, which vary with the size of the estate.
 Again, the exact breakdown of fees will depend on whether there is a will in place, if it is contested by a friend or relative, whether a valuation is needed for interests held in a privately held business, and so on.
 In general, settling an estate through probate is costly.
 And if there’s no real value being added, why not try to avoid it?

 - Avoid family feuds.
 If the executor of the estate is a friend or relative (instead of a third party) it can create discord among the surviving family and friends for a variety of reasons.
-There may be disagreements about the way the estate is being managed or infighting about the way assets have been allocated to the beneficiaries by the decedent.
+There may be disagreements about the way the estate is managed or infighting about the way assets have been distributed.
 This kind of disharmony can occur regardless of who is appointed as executor of the estate, however, when that individual has a personal relationship with the affected parties and is perhaps also a family member, it can have a devastating impact on those relationships.
 Using an impartial third party can take family dynamics out of the equation.

 - Probate is a public affair.
 When assets pass through probate, it becomes public information.
 Details about who received what and how much becomes part of the public record.
 This can create problems among family members and even predatory behavior from unrelated parties.